cheoljun99/development-kit/README.md

 System functions available on Linux and Windows

 - **📡 Shared Buffer Object**
-A buffer class that allows data to be shared between multiple threads
+A buffer class that allows data to be shared between multi thread

 - **📡 Signal Buffer Object**
-A buffer class that allows data to be sent and received via signals between multiple threads
+A buffer class that allows data to be sent and received via signals between multi thread

 - **📡 Synchronization Mechanism Object**
-Synchronization mechanism classes used between multiple threads
+Synchronization mechanism classes used between multi thread

 - **📡 Thread Object**
-Thread object classes and thread pool classes available for threaded programming
+Thread object classes and thread pool classes available for multi thread programming